CommonAccord/Site-Org/Doc/Privacy/Com/Google/Form.md

 0.2.3.Sec=The choices we offer, including how to access and update information.

-0.2.90.Sec=We’ve tried to keep it as simple as possible, but if you’re not familiar with terms like cookies, IP addresses, pixel tags and browsers, then first read about these {P1.www.KeyTerms.Link}.
+0.2.90.Sec=We've tried to keep it as simple as possible, but if you're not familiar with terms like cookies, IP addresses, pixel tags and browsers, then first read about these {P1.www.KeyTerms.Link}.
 Your privacy matters to Google so whether you are new to Google or a long-time user, please do take the time to get to know our practices – and if you have any questions {P1.www.Questions}.

 secs={1-12.Secs}